IIIF/api/source/api/extension/navplace/index.md

 ### 3.3 Context Considerations for GeoJSON-LD `properties`

-The GeoJSON `properties` object is generic and can be nearly anything.
-It is used to pass metadata along with the geographic coordinates.
-Web maps offer common ways for implementers to generate UI(s) for displaying values in `properties` along with the shape made by the geographic coordinates.
-IIIF encourages interoperability, which is made possible in large part due to Linked Data.
-Any metadata used in `properties` _SHOULD_ be described by a linked data context.
-Desired metadata already noted by a property on a IIIF resource _SHOULD_ be gathered by consuming that property for the web map UI and _MAY_ be repeated in GeoJSON `properties` to leverage automated functionality.
-The [full Manifest](https://preview.iiif.io/api/navplace_extension/api/extension/navplace/#32-full-manifest-example) below exemplifies this.

-Note that if a client discovers a property that it does not understand, then it _MUST_ ignore that property.
-You can see this functionality by including your own metadata in the `properties` property of the example Manifest and taking it to the [JSON-LD playground](https://json-ld.org/playground/).
+The value of `properties` can be any JSON object and is used to supply additional information associated with the geographic coordinates.
+Properties _SHOULD_ be defined either by local extensions or those endorsed by the IIIF community.
+If a client discovers properties that it does not understand, then it _MUST_ ignore them.

 ## 4. Implementation Notes